Chile

 Human rights

-Some additional international guidance is offered by regional and international instruments.
-Chile participates in Inter-American Commission on Human Rights (‘IACHR’) initiatives concerning digital rights and the use of technology in justice systems.
+Chile also participates in Inter-American Commission on Human Rights (‘IACHR’) initiatives concerning digital rights and the use of technology in justice systems.
 The IACHR has emphasized that any AI use in judicial contexts must safeguard access to justice and non-discrimination.
 Chile has also endorsed the UNESCO Recommendation on the Ethics of Artificial Intelligence (2021), which, while non-binding, sets principles on transparency, accountability, and human rights protections that extend to justice-sector applications.

 Outlook